 Introduction

-Potato leafhopper (PLH), Empoasca fabae, Harris (Hemiptera: Cicadellidae), a native to North America, is highly polyphagous with more than 200 plant species listed as hosts including weeds, forest plants (Poos and Wheeler 1943, Lamp et al. 1984, 1994) and various crops of economic importance such as alfalfa (Medicago sativa L.), snap beans (Phaseolus vulgaris L.), potato (Solanum tuberosum L.) and soybean (Glycine max L.) (Chasen et al. 2014).
-PLH adults and nymphs pierce leaves and stems to suck plant juices causing damage known as hopper-burn and is associated with stunting and yellowing of the host plant.
-For example, in alfalfa lower yields, quality of forage, stand longevity and delayed phenological development of forage have been reported due to hopper-burn (Schillinger et al. 1964, Smith and Ellis 1983, Hutchins and Pedigo 1989).
+Potato leafhopper (PLH), Empoasca fabae, Harris (Hemiptera: Cicadellidae) is a highly polyphagous insect with more than 200 plant species listed as hosts including weeds, forest plants (Poos and Wheeler 1943, Lamp et al. 1984, 1994) and various crops of economic importance such as alfalfa (Medicago sativa L.), potato (Solanum tuberosum L.), snap beans (Phaseolus vulgaris L.), and soybean (Glycine max L.) (Chasen et al. 2014).
+PLH adults and nymphs pierce leaves and stems to suck plant juices, with extensive feeding causing plant stunting and yellowing damage known as hopper-burn.
+Hopper-burn in alfalfa has been associated with delayed growth as well as reduced stand longevity, forage quality, and yield (Schillinger et al. 1964, Smith and Ellis 1983, Hutchins and Pedigo 1989).
 In soybean, heavy PLH infestations can lead to plant stunting, smaller seed size, and yield loss (Yeargan et al. 1994).
 The geographic range of the PLH extends from the eastern seaboard of the United States westward to the Rocky Mountains (Delong 1931) and northward into the bordering Canadian provinces (Fick et al. 2003).

 The migration pattern of PLH has been of great interest since an early report from Wisconsin showed great population increases in spring attributed to a depression over the Great Plains and an anticyclone over the Atlantic, drawing warm and wet southerly air from the Gulf of Mexico (Pienkowski and Medler 1964).
-These conditions frequently occur every spring and were shown to favor PLH females to make the flight from the Gulf Coast to the Great Lakes and survive without food or water for 80 hours in a humid atmosphere (Decker and Cunningham 1968).
-Consequently, it was shown that PLH populations decline during the summer in Louisiana while reaching their maxima in the northern states, followed by a late summer decline, and disappearing altogether at the first autumn frost (Taylor and Shields 2018).
-Furthermore, its overwintering behavior on southern pine and its annual circular migration pattern was corroborated by the lack of genetic variation between widely separated populations of PLH, both spatially and temporally (Taylor et al. 1993, 1995).
+These conditions frequently occur every spring and were shown to favor PLH females to make the flight from the Gulf Coast to the Great Lakes region and survive without food or water for 80 hours in a humid atmosphere (Decker and Cunningham 1968).
+Consequently, it was shown that PLH populations decline during the summer in Louisiana while reaching their maxima in the northern states, followed by a late summer decline, and disappearing from northern latitudes altogether by the first autumn frost (Taylor and Shields 2018).
+Furthermore, PLH’s overwintering behavior on southern pine and its annual circular migration pattern was corroborated by the lack of genetic variation between widely separated populations of PLH, both spatially and temporally (Taylor et al. 1993, 1995).
 Most studies agree that arrival times and peaks in northern states occur between April and June (Parr and Pass 1989, Carlson et al. 1992, Emmen 2004, Erlandson et al. 2016).
-But no correlation was found between the response of PLH phenology to damage severity in the fields and environmental changes over time (Maredia et al. 1998, Baker et al. 2015).
+But no correlation was found between the timing of PLH arrival and expert opinion-based measures damage severity at a state level among states over time (Maredia et al. 1998, Baker et al. 2015).

-Based on the significance of this insect pest and its migratory pattern, we monitored PLH by using the suction trap network (STN) (Lagos-Kutz et al. 2020), which is a core of about 30 suction traps located across the US Midwest.
-The objective of this article is to report the abundance of PLH between 2018 and 2021 and correlate this abundance with environmental parameters and landscape.
+<Paragraph introducing the Midwest Suction Trap Network, ending with the sentiment that the network could be put to good use tracking more than ‘just’ aphids.
+It would be good to include a sentence affirming how trap captures can be related to local conditions – to assuage skeptics.>

+Here, we documented PLH captures in the Midwest Suction Trap Network between 2018 and 2021, representing the most geographically widespread, systematic, empirical sampling effort of PLH to date.
+We examined the utility of PLH suction trap captures to monitor PLH activity by summarizing the magnitude and timing of PLH activity for each location and year, and used generalize linear models to examine associations with geography, crop land cover, and time.

 Materials and methods